AgungDanuWijaya/jDFT/README.md

 ## Requirements
 - Linux OS
 - Java (https://www.java.com/en/download/) version >= 11

-##Installation
+## Installation
-You can download the the package as zip file (using Github) or clone this repository to your computer.
-You can freely extract in the folder you like.
+You can download the package zip file (using Github) or clone this repository to your computer.
+You can freely extract it into the folder you like.

 ## Input File Descriptions
 -   smar : gaussian smearing for metals;